pgxn/meta/spec.md

 distribution.
 The keys are phases of activity, such as `configure`, `build`, `test`, or `runtime`.
-Values are [Maps](#Map) in which the keys name the type of prerequisite relationship such as `requires`, `recommends`, `suggests`, or "conflicts", and the values provide sets of prerequisite relations.
+Values are [Maps](#Map) in which the keys name the type of prerequisite relationship such as `requires`, `recommends`, `suggests`, or `conflicts`, and the values provide sets of prerequisite relations.
 The sets of relations **must** be specified as a [Map](#Map) of extension names to [Version Ranges](#Version.Ranges).